dotnet/runtimelab/docs/design/coreclr/botr/ilc-architecture.md

 ILC currently supports following codegen backends (with varying levels of completeness):

 * **RyuJIT**: native code generator also used as the JIT compiler in CoreCLR.
 This backend supports x64, arm64, arm32 on Windows, Linux, macOS, and BSD.
-* **CppCodegen**: a portable code generator that translates CIL into C++ code.
-This supports rapid platform bringup (instead of having to build a code generator for a new CPU architecture, it relies on the C++ compiler the platform likely already has).
-Portability comes at certain costs.
 * **LLVM**: the LLVM backend is currently used to generate WebAssembly code in connection with Emscripten.
+Lives in [NativeAOT-LLVM branch](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT-LLVM/docs/design/coreclr/botr/ilc-architecture.md).

 This document describes the common parts of the compiler that are applicable to all codegen backends.

-Related project files: ILCompiler.CppCodegen.csproj, ILCompiler.WebAssembly.csproj
+Related project files: ILCompiler.LLVM.csproj, ILCompiler.RyuJit.csproj

 ## Dependency analysis
 The core concept driving the compilation in ILC is dependency analysis.
 Dependency analysis is the process of determining the set of runtime artifacts (method code bodies and various data structures) that need to be generated into the output object file.
 Dependency analysis builds a graph where each vertex either